This page was last updated on 07 May, 2021.

 6. Nationals of Brazil and their spouses, partners, children, parents or guardians who have been in or transited through South Africa or United Kingdom in the past 14 days are subject to quarantine for 14 days.

-7. Passengers with a permanent residence permit issued by Brazil who have been in or transited through South Africa or United Kingdom in the past 14 days are subject to quarantine for 14 days.
+7. Passengers with a residence permit issued by Brazil who have been in or transited through South Africa or United Kingdom in the past 14 days are subject to quarantine for 14 days.

 Detailed Tourist Information